havu73/hackathonBio/README.md

 As part of this project, we provide a live tool [demo](https://6b0fbc27cf15dd75ec.gradio.live/), where users can query bacterial strains against a set of phages and identify potential matches.
 Future versions of the tool will allow users to input clinical bacterial isolate sequences for real-time phage predictions.
 PhageBook is open-source, and with further optimization, it has the potential to revolutionize the way phage therapies are developed.

 # 1. Background & Relevance
-The increasing prevalence of antibiotic-resistant bacteria is a global health concern.
-Current antibiotics are becoming less effective, and there is an urgent need for novel therapeutic solutions.
-Phage therapy offers a promising alternative by using viruses that specifically target and kill bacteria.
-However, identifying the right phage for a given bacterial strain remains challenging. **PhageBook** aims to address this by leveraging the recently collected experimental data and state-of-the-art machine learning approaches to accurately predict phage-bacteria host interactions.
+The rise of antibiotic-resistance bacteria is a global health crisis, with the CDC identifying antimicrobial resistance as a major thread.[1](https://www.cdc.gov/antimicrobial-resistance/data-research/threats/index.html)

 # 2. Methodology